Jon Ryan: Green Bay Packers

 On February 7, 2006, Ryan signed with the Green Bay Packers to a three-year $965,000 contract.
 He was only the third Saskatchewan native to make it to the NFL, following Arnie Weinmeister and Rueben Mayes.

 During training camp in 2006 he found out his father, Bob, was diagnosed with terminal cancer and he persevered through a tough season, which included punting in a game two days after his father's death.
 His teammates voted him as the recipient of the Ed Block Courage Award in 2006 for his display of courage and sportsmanship, and for being an inspiration in the locker room.
 On September 10, he made his NFL debut against the Chicago Bears.
 In the 26–0 loss, he finished with six punts for 270 net yards for a 45.00 average.
 Overall, in the 2006 season, he finished with 84 punts for 3,739 net yards for a 44.51 average.

 On September 30, 2007, against the Minnesota Vikings he became the first Packers punter to rush for a first down since David Beverly did so against the Houston Oilers on December 14, 1980.
 His rush attempt that resulted in a gain of 7 yards came on a fake punt that was originally intended to be a pass, however, he did not hear the coaches call it off at the last minute.
 He ran with the ball when he realized he had no one to throw to and ran into several of his blockers in the process because they did not know he was running with the ball.

 On December 23, 2007, Ryan had two of his punts blocked by the Chicago Bears, including one that was returned for a touchdown.
 He also had a nine-yard punt during the game and bobbled a snap on another that lead to a turnover on downs.
 Before this, the Packers went 929 punts without a blocked punt, dating back to September 11, 1995.

 On December 30, 2007, during a 34–13 victory over the Detroit Lions, Ryan kicked a 72-yard punt in the fourth quarter, the longest punt at Lambeau Field since Don Chandler's 90 yard punt in 1965.
 The punt tied for the second longest in franchise history - set by Sean Landeta September 20, 1998, at Cincinnati.

 During the 2007 season, Ryan posted a net average of 37.6 yards, 12th in the NFL and the finest in Green Bay since 1969.
 His gross mark of 44.4 was the fourth-best in club history.

 Ryan was released by the Packers on September 1, 2008.

 Seattle Seahawks

 2008

 Following Week 1 of the 2008 regular season, Ryan signed with the Seattle Seahawks on September 9 to a two-year $980,000 contract.
-In Week 8 against the San Francisco 49ers, he hit a 63 yd punt, a 60 yd punt and a 55 yd punt.
+In Week 8 against the San Francisco 49ers, he kicked a 63-yard punt, a 60-yard punt and a 55-yard punt.
 He finished the 2008 season with 78 punts averaging 45.6 yards.